open-telemetry/oteps/text/0066-separate-context-propagation.md

 First, during program initialization, `service A` configures correlation and tracing propagation, and include them in the global list of injectors and extractors.
 Let's assume this tracing system is configured to use B3, and has a specific propagator for that format.
-Initializating the propagators might look like this:
+Initializing the propagators might look like this:

 ```php
 func InitializeOpentelemetry() {